Samson-Dai/clip_proj/README.md

 ```

-The final output, including a .png file containing the bar graph representing the properties of the transcripts that bind to the protein of interest and also a .csv file including the enriched GO terms and p values, will be generated in the output directory.
+The final output, including a .png file of the bar graph representing the properties of the transcripts that bind to the protein of interest and also a .csv file of the enriched GO terms and p values, will be generated in the output directory.

 <div align="center"><img src="https://github.com/Samson-Dai/clip_project/blob/main/test_results/RCAS_result_ENSEMBL.png"></div>
 <div align="center"><img src="https://github.com/Samson-Dai/clip_project/blob/main/test_results/GO_result_screenshot.png"></div>